-Some extracts, like vitamin E, are very concentrated moisturizers which soften the skin and heal it from the outside in.
+Some extracts, like vitamin E, are very concentrated moisturizers that soften the skin and heal it from the outside in.

 Others, like aloe vera and lemon juice, are able to lighten the color of scars and remove the darkness that makes them so visible.

-Making a homemade balm that is a combination of both softening and lightening products will have a dramatic affect on the appearance of your scars.
+Making a homemade balm that is a combination of both softening and lightening products will have a dramatic effect on the appearance of your scars.